AbstractSDK/cw-orchestrator/docs/src/contracts/env-variable.md

 Optional, accepted values: `true`, `false`
 Defaults to `true`

 By default, `cw-orch` verifies that the account has sufficient balance to pay for gas fees.
-If it detects that the balance is too low, it propmts the user to fill up their wallet with gas tokens and allows for retrying at the press of a button.
+If it detects that the balance is too low, it prompts the user to fill up their wallet with gas tokens and allows for retrying at the press of a button.

 If set to `false`, it won't check the user has enough balance before broadcasting transactions.